bebopjmm/dnd5e-campaigns/the_equalizers/Gameplay/session1-02.md

 	- death burst (Ademar, Urimo, Salisha all save for 3hp)
 	- Urimo falls dying from his wounds, but Vezoth quickly stabilizes him with spare the dying

+### Babano

+Everyone takes a short rest.
+Everyone injured used their healing

+- Vezoth and Salisha tended to Urimo
+	- Vezoth is hesitant to use his last curing spell
+- Ademar retrieved a sizable blue gem from the now melting ice shards
+	- its a sapphire and quite valuable (10 Intelligence for appraisal)
+- Bayle asked what manner of fey creature those were.
+Kylantha realized they were ice mephits, capricious, imp-like creatures native to the elemental planes.

+At this point, they group heard a tuneless whistling approaching them from further down the path.
+Drawing her bow, Salisha called out to the person to identify themselves.
+An older man, obviously a woodsman, came sautering around the corner, oblivious to Salisha's call.
+She was about to call out again when he noticed the group, and greeted them.

+- Babano introduced himself and thanked the group for taking care of the pesky mephits
+	- commented about the death burst and offered 6 goodberries, which the group accepted with thanks
+- Vezoth fed a goodberry to Urimo, which revived the paladin.
+He kept 3 and gave the other 2 to Salisha
+- Urimo used his lay on hands to heal himself and Ademar

+Babano asked what had brought the party into the High Forest.

+- explained the plight of Frickley and task to find Jahia Giantslayer
+- Babano commented on increased giant activity, but wasn't familiar with Jahia
+- Babano warned the party that a squirrel told him that something foul has taken up residence at Weeping Rock in recent weeks.

+Babano bid the group farewell and good luck before sauntering into the forest, resuming his tuneless whistle.

+## Weeping Rock

+The path continued to wind uphill for some time, but eventually the trees begin to thin out and the group find themselves following a fast-flowing stream.
+Coming to the top of a small rise they spotted the source of the water - the ‘Weeping Rock’ itself.
+Weeping Rock was a grey boulder easily standing 50’ high and topped with moss.
+From the group's view, the huge rock bore a striking resemblance to a stony face with a low cave for a mouth and craggy nose.
+A steady gush of water flowed from two wide holes that resemble sad, weeping eyes, before flowing down the hill.

+Remembering the druid's warning, the group approached with caution.
+Salisha decided to scout the area alone (for stealth).

+- She noticed a large number of bones in the water at the base of the rock (12 Wisdom (Perception))

+Reporting back to the group, they decide to attempt at sneaking past the stone.

+- Vezoth and Urimo will lead, with Ademar a bit further back
+- Salisha, Kylantham and Bayle will trail and provide cover fire if anything reveals itself